 Workplace diversity, in particular age discrimination, is a hot topic at the moment.
 Especially since mandatory pay gap reporting for larger organisations was put in place by the government.
 However, gender discrimination isn’t the only issue currently being discussed.

-Despite figures from the Chartered Management Institute which reveal that around 1.9 million highly skilled, well trained managers in key leadership positions will be needed by 2024, age discrimination still appears to be occurring in recruitment.
+Despite figures from the Chartered Management Institute which revealed that around 1.9 million highly-skilled, well-trained managers in key leadership positions will be needed by 2024, age discrimination still appears to be occurring in recruitment.

 A report, ‘Older People and Employment’, published by the Women and Equalities Commission found that over 1 million people aged 50-64 have ambitions to get into the workplace but their potential is not being recognised by UK employers.